 Although the lake is man-made, the peaceful waters set in front of the massive columns and statues of the Alfonso XII monument are a sight to see, especially around sunset.
 You can even rent a rowboat for a few euros and paddle around the lake.
 Visitors like to feed the giant grouper fish living in the pond, and you can also watch the ducks paddling by on the lake’s tranquil water.

 One of the most iconic buildings in Madrid, the Crystal Palace is made almost entirely of glass.
 Enter the building to see the sunlight streaming in through the solid glass panes and admire the art exhibitions that are changed out seasonally.
 The building is surrounded by a small lake where terrapins, frogs and ducks all live together.
-If you cross over in front of the lake, you can get a gorgeous photo of the palace, with the lake, trees and sunshine all in perfect harmony.
+If you cross in front of the lake, you can get a gorgeous photo of the palace with the lake, trees and sunshine in perfect harmony.

 These enclosed gardens have a very special feature – peacocks.
 Set off to the side of the park, this spot is fairly difficult to find, but once you discover it, you won’t want to leave.
 Follow the peacocks through the maze-like bushes, trees and quaint ponds, and if you’re lucky, you’ll see them flying down from the tall trees in the garden.